-Shams 1 extends over an area of 2.5 km², with a capacity of 100MW and a solar field consisting of 768 parabolic trough collectors to generate clean, renewable electricity.
+Located in western Abu Dhabi, Shams 1 is one of the world’s largest concentrated solar power plants.
+It occupies 2.5 square kilometres and has a capacity of 100 megawatts.
+The solar field has 768 parabolic trough collectors to generate clean, renewable electricity.

 Concentrated solar power generates electricity from the heat of the sun rather than sunlight, as is the case with solar photovoltaic technology.
 Parabolic trough systems use solar thermal collectors in the form of parabolic mirrors, with a central tube to concentrate the heat from direct solar irradiation.
 The heat in turn produces steam to drive a conventional turbine, ultimately generating electricity.

 Shams 1 directly contributes toward Abu Dhabi’s target of 7 percent power-generation capacity via renewable energy by the year 2020.
 The plant also is helping the United Arab Emirates diversify its energy mix and reduce the country’s carbon footprint.
 The plant will displace about 175,000 tonnes of carbon dioxide per year, which is equivalent to planting 1.5 million trees or removing 15,000 cars from Abu Dhabi’s roads.